AstridHornBrorholt/N-player-Shield/Exported Figures/report.typ

+#import calc : round

 = Cruise Control

 All experiments were repeated 10 times and the mean is reported.

+== Shield Synthesis Times

+Making the decentralized shield took #round(0.44 + 4.7 + 1.6) seconds.
+This is with a max safe distance of 200m.
+If it is decreased to 50m, the time becomes #round(0.1 + 1.3 + 0.28).
+Looks like there's a lot of overhead computing reachability.

+The decentralized shield with co-ordinated actions took #round(0.8 + 16.9 + 14.2) to compute.
+And then #round(0.2 + 3.9 + 2.2) to compute for 50m safety distance.
+This sort of tracks with the fact that the grid is $3 times$ as large.

+The centralized shield by comparison, takes #round(30 + 3566 + 1097) seconds for 3 cars.
+At 4 cars, it runs out of memory.
+Reminder to myself to try and support `StaticArrays` for this stuff.

+I tried to make a plot of this in @CC-Synthesis-Times.
+I had to add an axis break because the difference is so enormous.

 == Decentralized Shield & Decentralized, Cascading Learning